MathEXLab/PySPOD/joss/paper.md

-leads to modes that are (i) time harmonic and oscillate at a single frequency, (ii) are coherent in both time and space, (iii) optimally represent the space-time statistical variability of the underlying stationary random processes, and (iv) are both spatially and space-time orthogonal (see also [@schmidt2020]).
+leads to modes that are (i) time harmonic and oscillate at a single frequency, (ii) are coherent in both time and space, (iii) optimally represent the space-time statistical variability of the underlying stationary random processes, and (iv) are both spatially and space-time orthogonal [@schmidt2020].
-We note that the `PySPOD` implements the Python counterpart of the Matlab code in [@schmidt-code], with the addition of the streaming algorithm outlined in [@schmidt2019b].
+We note that the `PySPOD` implements the Python counterpart of the Matlab code [@schmidt-code], with the addition of the streaming algorithm outlined by @schmidt2019b.
 We also acknowledge that there exist other two Python packages implementing SPOD.
-The first, [@spod-code-jburrows], is also a Python counterpart of the Matlab code in [@schmidt-code].
+The first, by @spod-code-jburrows, is also a Python counterpart of the Matlab code of @schmidt-code.
 However, our implementation provides extensive post-processing capabilities, testing, and tutorial.
-It also adds the streaming version [@schmidt2019b], that is not present in [@spod-code-jburrows].
-Similar differences exist between `PySPOD` and the Python package presented in [@spod-code-loiseau].
+It also adds the streaming version [@schmidt2019b], that is not present in @spod-code-jburrows.
+Similar differences exist between `PySPOD` and the Python package presented in @spod-code-loiseau.

 # Capabilities